EXISTING FOREIGN PRESENCE

 In 2012 Equatorial Guinea was the second largest investment destination in Central Africa in terms of inbound FDI stocks (U.S. $ 13.5 billion), directed largely towards the oil sector:

-- Sogea Satom GE, a subsidiary of Vinci Construction Group, was established in the country in 1998 and got the contract to construct 50 villas in Sipopo for the Summit of the African Union in 2011, and install a drinking water network in Malabo and build roads on the mainland.
+Sogea Satom GE, a subsidiary of Vinci Construction Group, was established in the country in 1998 and got the contract to construct 50 villas in Sipopo for the Summit of the African Union in 2011, as well as install a drinking water network in Malabo and build roads on the mainland.

 Razel-Bec, a subsidiary of the French construction group FAYAT, was responsible for carrying out the second phase (2006-2008) of the Malabo bypass road, which circumnavigates the city.
 The Equatorial Guinean government has additionally asked the company to build the main axes between the bypass and the city.
 Razel also paved the streets of Malabo Banapa.

 In 2008, the French water company Veolia, in partnership with Somagec GE, constructed a 35 km extension of the city’s water supply network and the construction of a wastewater treatment plant to service 300,000 people.